alexpkent/StravaHeatmap/README.md

 ## Deployment

 - Upload dist folder contents from `ng build --prod` to the `$web` container created for the static web hosting

+## Implementation

+On each load the token file will be downloaded from the container blob, if the token is valid it will be used, if not a refresh will be requested from Strava.
+Then the new token, refresh token and expiration is uploaded to the blob.

+That token is then used to request the activities from Strava for the associated user.